Probably, I ought to caption the photograph as being in Kolkata, but when it was taken the city was still known as Calcutta….

 Given that we had come from a Moslem country, we had been unable to make such purchases there and we fell upon this opportunity with enthusiasm, seizing the largest bottle of vodka available.
 We had some serious drinking time to make up!
 In those days I enjoyed a sun downer or two.

-We made tracks to our hotel, where we dispersed ourselves of dirty clothes, torn bags and shoes needing repair, all of which the staff obligingly removed to be sorted out for a ludicrously small charge.
+We made tracks to our hotel, where we divested ourselves of dirty clothes, torn bags and shoes needing repair, all of which the staff obligingly removed to be sorted out for a ludicrously small charge.

 Smiling all the while as if for toothpaste ads.